Hurricane Carla: Oklahoma

-Carla and its remnants brought heavy rainfall and strong winds to portions of Oklahoma.
+Carla's remnants brought heavy rainfall and strong winds to portions of eastern Oklahoma.
 About 2–8 in of rain fell in Grant, Tillman, Washita Counties.
-Heavier amounts of at least 5 in fell in Atoka and Pushmataha County.
+Heavier amounts of at least 5 in fell in Atoka and Pushmataha counties.
 Precipitation in the state peaked at 7.68 in in Kingfisher.
-More than 140 city blocks were flooded with up to 6 ft in residential areas of Kingfisher and up to 3 ft in business areas.
+More than 140 city blocks were flooded with up to 6 ft of water in residential areas of Kingfisher and up to 3 ft in business areas.
 225 homes and buildings in the city suffered water damage.
-Throughout the state, damage in other areas included 90 homes and buildings in Tulsa, 50 homes each in El Reno and Oklahoma City, and 10 homes in Pawnee.
+Elsewhere in the state, there was damage to 90 homes and buildings in Tulsa, 50 homes each in El Reno and Oklahoma City, and 10 homes in Pawnee.
 Additionally, water inundation washed out several bridges and highways in northeastern parts of the state, leaving roads impassable.
-Sustained winds between 30 and 55 mph and gusts up to 70 mph were recorded in Oklahoma.
-Winds injured two people due to airborne debris.
+Sustained winds between 30 and 55 mph and gusts up to 70 mph were recorded in Oklahoma, and flying debris injured two people.
 Winds and rain combined severely disrupted electrical and telephone services and caused $670,000 in damage, with $600,000 to property and $70,000 to crops.

+Kansas and Missouri

+In Kansas, rain totals of 4 to 7 in over only 6 hours caused flash flooding.
+With a peak amount of 8.52 in in Haddam, Carla was the rainiest tropical cyclone in Kansas at the time, though it was later surpassed by Hurricane Paine in 1986 and Tropical Storm Frances in 1998.
+Severe crop damage occurred, especially in areas of Chautauqua and Shawnee Counties and to the south of the Kansas River.
+Many highways were left impassable due to water inundation.
+A family of 4 drowned after their car was swept off a road near Waverly.
+A fifth fatality occurred after a car with one occupant was swept into a tributary of the Marmaton River near Fort Scott.
+The storm persistently produced winds of 35 to 50 mph, causing further agricultural damage.
+Heavy precipitation also fell in Missouri, especially in Brookfield, Lee's Summit, and Pleasant Hill.
+The maximum rainfall total in Missouri was 9.34 in in Concordia.
+One fatality was reported in Missouri.
+The Blue River saw record flooding in both states.
+The Army Corps of Engineers Kansas City District estimated flood damage in Kansas and Missouri to be $36 million, with $8 million of damage in Kansas and $28 million in Missouri.
+Water covered an estimated 850,000 acres in the two states.